ZoneMinder/zmeventnotification/README.md

 ### What can you do with it?
 Well, [zmNinja](https://github.com/pliablepixels/zmNinja) uses it to display real time notifications of events.
-Watch a video [HERE](https://www.youtube.com/watch?v=HhLKrDrj7rs) You can implement your own receiver to get real time event notification and do whatever your hear desires
+Watch a video [HERE](https://www.youtube.com/watch?v=HhLKrDrj7rs) You can implement your own receiver to get real time event notification and do whatever your heart desires

 ### Why do we need it?
 * The only way ZoneMinder sends out event notifications via event filters - this is too slow